bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 I add rotates at an angle of 60 degrees.

-Let\'s inspect the output.
+Let&apos;s inspect the output.

 When I hover over the box it rotates 60 degrees.

-Let\'s add a few more effects.
+Let&apos;s add a few more effects.

 I add a light coral background color to the hover pseudo class.

 When I hover over the box now it also changes the background color.

-Let\'s also change the opacity to 50%.
+Let&apos;s also change the opacity to 50%.

 Now when I hover over the box it changes the opacity of the box too.
 All these effects are fine but they happen too fast.